wumiguo/JedAIToolkit/README.md

 ### Entity Clustering
 It takes as input the similarity graph produced by Entity Matching and partitions it into a set of equivalence clusters, with every cluster corresponding to a distinct real-world object.

-The following domain-independent methods are currently supported:
+The following domain-independent methods are currently supported for Dirty ER:
 1) Center Clustering
 2) Connected Components Clustering
 3) Cut Clustering